yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-ios/en.md

-#Facebook Integration for Cocos2d-JS on iOS
+#Facebook integration instruction for Cocos2d-JS on iOS

-This doc walks you through the usage of Facebook Integration for Cocos2d-JS on iOS.
+This doc walks you through the usage of Facebook support for Cocos2d-JS on iOS.

 ## Create a Facebook App